espressomd/espresso/doc/sphinx/ek.rst

 term acting on the fluid.
 The former specifies the force term to be the sum of the species fluxes divided by their respective mobilities while the latter simply uses the electrostatic force density acting on all species.
-Note that this switching is only possible for the linkcentered stencil.
+Note that this switching is only possible for the ``"linkcentered"`` stencil.
 For all other stencils, this choice is hardcoded.
 The default is ``"friction"``.